cloud-ark/kubeplus/README.md

 - Application providers need to be able to troubleshoot application instances, monitor them, and track their resource consumption.

 KubePlus achieves these goals as follows.
 KubePlus defines a ```provider API``` to create application-specific ```consumer APIs```.
 The ```provider API``` is a KubePlus CRD (Custom Resource Definition) named ``ResourceComposition`` that enables registering an application Helm chart in the cluster by defining a new Kubernetes API (CRD) representing the chart.
 The new CRD is essentially the ```consumer API``` which the application consumers use to instantiate the registered Helm chart in a self-service manner.
-Through ``ResourceComposition``application providers can define application-level policies which KubePlus applies when instantiating the registered chart as part of handling the consumer APIs.
+Through ``ResourceComposition``application providers can define application-level policies, which KubePlus applies when instantiating the registered chart as part of handling the consumer APIs.

 <p align="center">
 <img src="./docs/provider-consumer.png" width="600" height="200" class="center">
 </p>

-KubePlus offers following functions:
+KubePlus offers following functions to application providers:
 - Create: Create a Kubernetes-native API to represent an application packaged as a Helm chart.
-- Govern: Tenant level policies for isolation and resource utilization per application instance.
+- Govern: Define policies for isolation and resource utilization per application instance.
-- Monitor: Tenant level consumption metrics tracking for cpu, memory, storage, network.
+- Monitor: Track application-specific consumption metrics for cpu, memory, storage, network.
-- Troubleshoot: Application-level insights through fine-grained Kubernetes resource relationship graphs.
+- Troubleshoot: Gain application-level insights through fine-grained Kubernetes resource relationship graphs.

-## Example
+## Demo

+KubePlus comes with a control center with embedded Prometheus integration for providers to manage their SaaS across multiple Kubernetes clusters.
+See the control center in [action](https://youtu.be/aIVnC4GKIV4).

+## Under the hood of Provider/Consumer APIs

-To understand the working of KubePlus, let us see how a Wordpress provider can offer a multi-tenant Wordpress service.
+To understand the working of KubePlus, let us see how a Wordpress provider can offer a multi-tenant Wordpress service using KubePlus.

 ### Cluster admin actions